Fatherland (1986 film)

 Fatherland (released as Singing the Blues in Red in the US) is a 1986 film about a German singer-songwriter, directed by Ken Loach and starring Gerulf Pannach, Fabienne Babe, Cristine Rose and Sigfrit Steiner.

 Production

 Financing

 The film was partly financed by the German television broadcaster ZDF.

 Release

 The film is one of Loach's least-popular films, being referred to as "a heavy-handed and absurd political drama" in MIT's newspaper The Tech and Loach said in a 2016 Guardian interview that he "made a mess" of the film.
 As the film was partly in German, its audience was limited in English-speaking countries.
-Between its cinematic release and the 2013 DVD release, the film was rare.

 When the film was broadcast, they cut the scene in which Gerulf Pannach attacks a Christian Democrat politician for his fascist past.
 Loach said in an interview, "It was ironic that they should cut the only decent scene in the film."